-At Parkside Middle School we strive to make sure all our students are safe in school, at home, on line and in the community.
+At Parkside Middle School we strive to make sure all our students are safe in school, at home, online and in the community.
 Our staff are here to keep young people safe and secure and to promote their personal safety and wellbeing.

-Our commitment to safeguarding encompasses ways which we ensure children and young people foster security, confidence and independence.
+Our commitment to safeguarding encompasses ways in which we ensure children and young people foster security, confidence, and independence.
 The school has a duty of care and the right to take reasonable action to ensure the welfare and safety of its pupils.
 If a member of staff has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse, the school will follow child protection procedures and inform Children’s Services of its concern.

 A clear policy on Safeguarding is available below and is reviewed by staff and school governors on an annual basis.

 This school believes that it is always unacceptable for a child to experience abuse of any kind.
 We recognise our responsibility to safeguard the welfare of all children.

 We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or at risk of harm.
 We will work co-operatively with other agencies to safeguard and promote the welfare of children.
 We will ensure that our concerns about our pupils are discussed with parents/carers first - unless we have reason to believe that such a move would be contrary to the child’s welfare.

 The Designated Safeguarding Lead for child protection is Mrs R Jenkin, Senior Deputy Headteacher.

 The Deputy Designated Person for child protection is Mr S Swaffield, Assistant Headteacher and Mrs K Varley, Welfare Manager.